Components

 Guidelines

-Use the Table to structure and present data clearly in rows and columns.
+Use table to structure and present data clearly in rows and columns.

 - Content in tables should be left-aligned, except for numbers, which should be right-aligned to make comparison easier.